rob-derosa/Q2Hackathon/guides/instructions.md

 * Add another project to your solution > Class Library (Shared)
   * Name this project `OfficeDogs.Common`
 * Add a reference to `OfficeDogs.Common `to `OfficeDogs.Mobile`
-* Open `MainPage.xaml` and add the following code as your page content: <link here />
+* Open `MainPage.xaml` and add the following code as your page content: [code](https://github.com/rob-derosa/Q2Hackathon/blob/master/src/OfficeDogs/OfficeDogs.Mobile/OfficeDogs.Mobile/MainPage.xaml#L7-L45)
 * Add a new folder to `OfficeDogs.Mobile` called `ViewModels`
   * Within `ViewModels`, add a new C# class called `DogViewModel`
 * Add a new folder to `OfficeDogs.Common` called `Models`